Letter from our Chief Executive Officer

 We invite you to learn about our specific Community Benefits

-spending, as well as some of the unique programs and people associated with
+spending, and the unique programs and people associated with Wake Forest

 John D. McConnell, MD